htw-imi-showtime/showtime-website/README.md

    If you need help with the markdown syntax, have a look at this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).\
    You may also put images in your project's directory (**less than 100 MB per file**, please upload videos to the HTW Mediathek and [embed them](#HTW-Mediathek-Player)).
    For an example on how to include videos, images, quotes and GitHub gists, please have a look at the documentation below or the examples included in the template projects.
-6. Preview your changes locally to make sure everything looks fine by executing `hugo server` and visiting http://localhost:1313/ in your browser.
+6. Preview your changes locally to make sure everything looks fine by executing `hugo server --buildDrafts` and visiting http://localhost:1313/ in your browser. (of use `make`)
 7. Add your changes to the git index, commit them to the repository and push them to GitHub:
 ```
 git add content/ws22/<bachelor|master>/<project_number-your-project>